doc4d/docs/docs/Desktop/drag-and-drop.md

 1. In the [`On Begin Drag Over`](../Events/onBeginDragOver.md) event of the source object (with ["Custom" **Draggable** property](../FormObjects/properties_Action.md#draggable)), put appropriate data in the pasteboard using [`APPEND DATA TO PASTEBOARD`](../commands/append-data-to-pasteboard), [`SET FILE TO PASTEBOARD`](../commands/set-file-to-pasteboard) or other commands from the [Pasteboard theme](../commands/theme/Pasteboard.md).
 You can also define a specific cursor icon using [`SET DRAG ICON`](../commands/set-drag-icon) command.
 2. In the [`On Drag Over`](../Events/onDragOver.md) event of the destination object (with ["Custom" **Droppable** property](../FormObjects/properties_Action.md#droppable)), get the data types or data signatures found in the pasteboard using [`GET PASTEBOARD DATA TYPE`](../commands/get-pasteboard-data-type) or [`GET PASTEBOARD DATA`](../commands/get-pasteboard-data) and check if they are compatible with the destination object.
 The [`Drop position`](../commands/drop-position) command returns the element number or the item position of the target element or list item, if the destination object is an array (i.e., scrollable area), a hierarchical list, a text or a combo box, as well as the column number if the object is a list box.
-If the destination object or element is compatible, return **0** to accept the drop, otherwise **-1** in its [object method](../Concepts/methods.md#method-types).
+3. The [object method](../Concepts/methods.md#method-types) of the destination object or element must return 0 or -1 to accept or reject the action:
+   - If it is compatible, return **0** to accept the drop and execute the [`On Drop`](../Events/onDrop.md) event when the mouse button is released.
+   - Otherwise, return **-1** to reject the drop.
+4D automatically handles the interface aspect of this interaction by displaying a cursor depending on whether the drop is accepted or rejected.
-3. In the [`On Drop`](../Events/onDrop.md) event of the destination object (with ["Custom" **Droppable** property](../FormObjects/properties_Action.md#droppable)), execute any action in response to the drop.
+4. In the [`On Drop`](../Events/onDrop.md) event of the destination object (with ["Custom" **Droppable** property](../FormObjects/properties_Action.md#droppable)), execute any action in response to the drop.
 If the drag-and-drop operation is intended to copy the dragged data, you simply assign the data to destination object.
 If the drag and drop is not intended to move data, but is instead a user interface metaphor for a particular operation, you can perform whatever you want, for example getting file paths using [`Get file from pasteboard`](../commands/get-file-from-pasteboard) command.

 Note that the [`On Begin Drag Over`](../Events/onBeginDragOver.md) event is generated **in the context of the source object of the drag** while [`On Drag Over`](../Events/onDragOver.md) and [`On Drop`](../Events/onDrop.md) events are only sent to the destination object.